If you are planning on applying to Guilford College, there is no application fee, which means it is free to apply.

 The early decision acceptance rate at Guilford College is 100%, compared to an overall acceptance rate of 96%.

-Guilford College accepts around 233% of early action applicants and 96% all applicants for all deadlines.
-In 2022, Guilford College admitted 6 of the 6 students who applied early decision.
-Last year, Guilford College admitted 7 of the 3 who applied early action.
+Guilford College accepts about 43% of early action applicants and 96% all applicants for all deadlines.
+Last year, Guilford College admitted 6 of the 6 students who applied early decision.
+Last year, Guilford College admitted 3 of the 7 who applied early action.

-Some students apply early to college to help their chances of acceptance.
+Some students apply to college early because they believe it will boost their chances of being offering admission.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase the chance of acceptance, since it is a way to show that you are very interested in a school.
+Applying early may increase your chance of acceptance, since it demonstrates your interest in a school.

 For applicants who are not residents of North Carolina, getting into Guilford College is moderately difficult.